Fornication/Arkays-Commandment/Changlog.md

 - Cathedral Landscapes (Swapped to Skyland)
 - Cathedral Rocks
 - No Snow Under Roof (Didn't work properly with setup)
+- Open Cities (Way more trouble than it's worth)
 - Vivid Landscapes (Swapped to Skyland)

 **Fixes**